-In Middle School, English, social studies, and science are presented in a coordinated curriculum.
+In Middle School, English and social studies are presented in a coordinated curriculum.
 Each core subject retains its identity and particular skill set, but teachers take every opportunity to establish, broaden, and deepen connections among the disciplines.
-The three coordinated subjects are presented within the context of an overarching topic of study that may last from an academic quarter to an entire semester.
+These coordinated subjects are presented within the context of an overarching topic of study that may last from an academic quarter to an entire semester.

 - -HOW OFTEN WILL MY STUDENT PARTICIPATE IN OFF-SITE FIELD WORK?

 It varies, but generally the middle school students leave campus about every other week.
 The high school students do field work and off-site learning on a project basis.
 Additionally, experts and community partners are often invited to join the students on site at KCA.

 - -WHEN WAS KANSAS CITY ACADEMY FOUNDED?

 KCA was founded in 1984 as a commitment to continue the Loretto School’s unique philosophy of education.
 In 1985, KCA was granted accreditation as an independent, college preparatory school, grades six through 12, by the North Central Association.
 Subsequent annual reviews have resulted in full accreditation through Middle States Association of Colleges and School Commissions on Elementary and Secondary Schools.
 For more than 30 years KCA has successfully educated students in the Kansas City community.

 - -HOW MANY KANSAS CITY ACADEMY GRADUATES GO ON TO COLLEGE?